Muditaa-cs/Maze-Path-Prediction/README.md

 # Maze-Path-Prediction
 This algorithm is used to predict the optimal path of a maze.
 The neural network trains on random mazes and their optimal lengths.
-The user then chooses a new maze to be input in a text file as provided in data1.txt.
+The user then chooses a new maze to be input in a text file as provided to be data1.txt.
 The maze in the text file is as such: it contains the maze in a line in terms of numbers (there are as many numbers as width x height (the width and height that the neural network has trained on)).
 An example would be as such:

 Width = 4, Height = 4